 Users should use caution exposing any electronic components to uncontrolled chemical pollutants and corrosive chemicals as electronic drive component reliability can be affected by the installation environment.
 The silver, copper, nickel and gold films used in Seagate products are especially sensitive to the presence of sulfide, chloride, and nitrate contaminants.
 Sulfur is found to be the most damaging.
 In addition, electronic components should never be exposed to condensing water on the surface of the printed circuit board assembly (PCBA) or exposed to an ambient relative humidity greater than 95%.
-Materials used in cabinet fabrication, such as vulcanized rubber, that can outgas corrosive compounds should be minimized or eliminated.
+Materials used in cabinet fabrication, such as vulcanized rubber, that can outgas corrosive compounds sshould be minimized or eliminated.
 The useful life of any electronic equipment may be extended by replacing materials near circuitry with sulfide-free alternatives.

-6.4.7 Acoustics
+7.4.7 Acoustics

-Sound power during idle mode shall be 3.7 bels typical when measured to ISO 7779 specification.
-Sound power while operating shall be 4.3 bels typical when measured to ISO 7779 specification.
+Sound power during idle mode shall be 3.1 bels typical when measured to ISO 7779 specification.